woset-workshop/woset-workshop.github.io/README.md

 # Articles presented in WOSET 2018

-For inquires, please contact Sherief Reda (sherief_reda@brown.edu)
+For inquiries, please contact Sherief Reda (sherief_reda@brown.edu)

 [Agenda for the day](agenda.pdf)